cwendorf/EASI/README.md

 ## Overview of EASI

 EASI is a set of fast and simple scripts for R that implement basic features of [estimation statistics](https://en.wikipedia.org/wiki/Estimation_statistics "Estimation Stats on Wikipedia").
 These scripts calculate, test, and plot confidence intervals for means, mean comparisons, and standardized effect sizes.
-EASI scripts can take either raw data or summary statistics as input.
+Functions and examples are available for different single-factor designs (between-subjects vs. within-subjects) and can take either raw data or summary statistics as input.

 ### EASI for Individual Groups and Variables

 EASI can be used to calculate and plot confidence intervals for the means of groups (in a between-subjects design) or instances of a variable (in a within-subjects design).
 Additional functions can show the standardized effect sizes and statistical significance tests associated with the groups and variables.